 What to know about the Los Angeles immigration protests after citywide ICE operations

-A protest was planned for Sunday afternoon outside Los Angeles City Hall, according to the advocacy groups organizing it.
-In a social media caption calling for attendance, the groups wrote, "NATIONAL GUARD GO AWAY!
-ICE OUT OF LA!"

-Meanwhile, the U.S. Northern Command said around 300 National Guard troops were deployed Sunday to three separate locations in the greater Los Angeles area to conduct "safety and protection of federal property & personnel."
+Hours after hundreds of National Guard troops ordered by President Trump deployed to Los Angeles on Sunday, they were met with protesters reacting to dozens of arrests in ongoing Immigration and Customs Enforcement operations in and around the Southern California city.

+A confrontation broke out as a group of demonstrators protested in front of the Metropolitan Detention Center in downtown L.A.
+It followed a similar scene that occurred Saturday when a group of federal agents fired flash-bang grenades and tear gas canisters toward protesters outside the detention center

-The soldiers arrived after President Trump signed a memo Saturday ordering the deployment of at least 2,000 National Guard troops to Los Angeles County, after clashes between immigration authorities and demonstrators in the cities of Paramount and neighboring Compton, where a car was set on fire.
+After clashes between immigration authorities and demonstrators in the cities of Paramount and neighboring Compton, where a car was set on fire, Mr. Trump signed a memo Saturday ordering the deployment of at least 2,000 National Guard troops to Los Angeles County.

+The move appeared to be the first time in decades that a state's national guard was activated without a request from its governor.
+California Gov. Gavin Newsom responded Sunday, calling for the administration to rescind the order and return control of the guard to the state.

 Here's what to know about the unrest occurring in L.A.